What parents should know about RSV

 • If you’re sick, stay home

-“If you’re not eligible for the vaccines or monoclonal antibody, the best way to avoid transmission of RSV is what we have been doing very well over that last few years: Scrupulous hand hygiene with washing our hands frequently with soap and water, and cleaning the surfaces small hands get to, like doorknobs and handles,” Dr. Johar said.
+“If you’re not eligible for the vaccines or monoclonal antibody, the best way to avoid transmission of RSV is washing our hands frequently with soap and water, and cleaning the surfaces small hands get to, like doorknobs and handles,” said Dr. Ravi Johar, a chief medical officer with UnitedHealthcare.
 “Also, wear a mask if you have any respiratory symptoms.”

 With the knowledge of what RSV may look like — and how it is different from other viruses — you’ll be able to take steps to keep your child as healthy as possible all year round.